Updated: May 9

 Distance from home - this can matter both economically and provide family support of the student.
 I think of college as the "halfway house" to independent adulthood.
 Some home support may make sense and having a reasonable geographic distance is helpful.

 Commitment to field of study - If you know what you want to study, certainly, it is important to attend a college with strength in this field.
 Most high school kids have no idea what they want to study.
-This category also relates to the ability to easily change majors or even transferring credits to another school.
+This category also relates to the ability to easily change majors or even transfer credits to another school.

 Academic pressure - this relates to finding a school where you will be challenged but not overwhelmed by the academic expectations.
 Malcolm Gladwell discusses this in his book, David and Goliath.